Create your very own DIY wood countertop and even add a little “faux” aging if you like! It’s so much easier than you thought!

-Any area that has glue will not accept the stain and you’ll be left with unfinished looking spots.
+Any area that has wood glue will not accept the stain and you’ll be left with unfinished-looking spots.

 For the finish, I had created so many samples that my head was spinning.

-I just could not decide what to do with this top.
+I just could not decide what to do with this with our DIY wood countertop.

 That flooring was the main attraction and everything just looked wrong next to it.